upgautamvt/BlueSWAT/README.md

 # BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy

 This repository contains the artifact for BlueSWAT, a Bluetooth security framework for IoT devices based on eBPF.
-For more information about BlueSWAt, please consult our paper "BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy" (Published in CCS 2024).
+For more information about BlueSWAT, please consult our paper "BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy" (Published in CCS 2024).

 ## Environment Setup